oskarrough/rough/README.md

 - grunt-contrib-sass: the default method, just sass
 - grunt-compass: can generate sprites
-- grunt-sass: much faster using node-sass (which uses libsass) but less features
+- grunt-sass: much faster using node-sass (which uses libsass) but less features (does't work with Susy yet)

-## Features

-- Everything from generator-webapp (server, testing, build etc)
-- Navigation toggles
-- jQuery waypoints integration
-- Scroll nav
-- Manual styleguide
-- Responsive and fluid Masonry setup
-- Jade templating (including 'active' navigation and pages)

 ## Structure